lawrence-innovative-tech/java/Networking ccna (Cisco )/Fundamentals/Basics of Internet.md

 #### **Internet

-Internet is one or more computer get connect through cable or Wi-Fi.
+Internet is one or more computer get connect together via cable or Wi-Fi.

 #### **Internet Protocol

-Internet protocol (IP) is its unique identification of computer to communicate and data transfer between two or more devices.
+Internet protocol (IP) is unique identification of computer to communicate and data transfer between two or more devices.

 ##### **IP Version**
 1. IPv4 -